Join Our Newsletter

 I use therapeutic hypnotherapy in combination with other methods to facilitate positive change and healing as appropriate for each individual, and teach my clients simple self-hypnosis techniques.I am fully qualified and registered with the GHSC (General Hypnotherapy Standards Council) as a Senior Hypnotherapist and Supervisor.

-Appointments are available at my clinics in Glossop, High Peak (Derbyshire) and in Mossley (Lancashire) - both venues are around 30 minutes drive or a train ride from the centre of Manchester.
+Appointments take place at my therapy practice in Glossop, High Peak (Derbyshire) - this is around 30-40 minutes drive or a train ride from the centre of Manchester.
 Online and telephone consultations may be available subject to suitability - please enquire.
 If you unsure whether I am the right therapist for you, I can offer a free initial telephone consultation of up to 20 minutes.
 You can also read examples of feedback from some of my previous clients.

 I am an approved supervisor with the General Hypnotherapy Register, and offer reduced-cost individual supervision for hypnotherapy students and new therapists in their 1st year of practice.
-I also run a monthly Supervision Group for Hypnotherapists as well as NLP and EFT Practitioners; this takes place on a Wednesday evening and costs only £10 - please enquire if you would like to join.
+I may also re-start a monthly Supervision Group for Hypnotherapists as well as NLP and EFT Practitioners in 2018.
+This is likely to take place on a Wednesday evening and will cost £20 - please enquire if you would like to join.

 Choosing Your Hypnotherapist